 New graduate students often are initially supported with departmental funds and assigned to a temporary advisor.
 Students are expected to select a major professor and submit a Plan of Study by end of their second semester in residence for MS students and third semester for PhD students.
-Students should seek faculty with funded projects in choosing their major professor.
-However, if a student selects a faculty member without funding, the student will be permitted to remain on Department funding for only one additional semester.
-Special requests for supporting a graduate student on departmental funds beyond this time period must be submitted in writing to the Department Head.
+Students may wish to seek faculty with funded projects in choosing their major professor.
+However, if a student selects a faculty member without funding, the student may be asked to perform assistantship tasks for a different faculty member or temporarily remain on Department funding while a suitable paid assistantship can be found.
+Special requests for supporting a graduate student on departmental funds beyond this time period (expected to be less than one semester) must be submitted in writing to the Department Head.